Google Search Console vs Google Analytics: 29 Advantages: What You Need to Know

 How to find the demographics of your visitors:

-Demographics: Click Audience/Overview It will tell you the languages spoken, country, and city.
+Demographics: Click Audience/Overview.
+It will tell you the languages spoken, country, and city.

 Google Analytics Testimonials